CatherineMeng/FGYM-user-demo/README.md

 we demonstrate FGYM (FPGA-GYM) - a toolkit that generates an end-to-end interface between the simulation environments running on the CPU and agents running on the FPGA.
 Building upon [VITIS](https://github.com/Xilinx/Vitis-Tutorials) execution flow, It also provides post-execution profiling results for users to identify the execution bottlenecks.

-By bridging python thee domain-specific host code with FPGA kernel through pyopencl library and [XRT](https://github.com/Xilinx/XRT), FGYM targets developers and academic researchers in both FPGA and Deep Learning community.
+By bridging python with FPGA kernel through pyopencl library and [XRT](https://github.com/Xilinx/XRT), FGYM targets developers and academic researchers in both FPGA and Deep Learning community.

 ### High-Level Workflow